-As much as I love a 600cc sportbike, sometimes I want a bit more midrange — a feeling of thrust between 3000 and 8000 rpm.
-That’s usually where I live.
-And so I’ve been considering a lightweight standard bike, like a Yamaha MT-09 SP or a Kawasaki Z900.
+As much as I love a 600cc sport bike, sometimes I want a bit more midrange — a feeling of thrust between 3000 and 8000 rpm.
+That’s usually where I live in everyday riding.
+So, I’ve been considering a lightweight standard bike, like a Yamaha MT-09 SP or a Kawasaki Z900.

 But I thought — What about the retro special, the Z900RS?
 And how do the Z900 and Z900RS compare?

 So, while reading a few reviews and checking out a few local samples, I realised that while the Z900 and Z900RS share the same underlying platform, there are quite a few differences that make choosing between them non-trivial and a bit confusing to buyers.